temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 In this tutorial, you will build your first [Temporal Application](https://docs.temporal.io/temporal#temporal-application) from scratch using the [Temporal Java SDK](https://github.com/temporalio/java-sdk).
 The Temporal Application will consist of the following pieces:

-1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application and represent the orchestration aspect of the business logic.
+1. A [Workflow](https://docs.temporal.io/workflows): A workflow defines a sequence of steps.
+With Temporal, those steps are defined by writing code, known as a Workflow Definition, and are carried out by running that code, which results in a Workflow Execution.
-2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
+2. An [Activity](https://docs.temporal.io/activities): Activities are methods called during Workflow Execution and represent the execution aspect of your business logic.
 The Workflow you'll create executes a single Activity, which takes a string from the Workflow as input and returns a formatted version of this string to the Workflow.
-3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
+3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and are responsible for processing Workflow and Activity Tasks.
-4. An client application: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
-You'll write a separate program to do this.
+4. A client: Client code that triggers the execution of the workflow on the Temporal Server.
+The Client used to start the Workflow submits a request to the Temporal Cluster, which then queues a Task that the Worker will pick up, and the Worker will begin executing the code in the Workflow Definition.

 You'll also write a unit test to ensure your Workflow executes successfully.

 When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications.

-All of the code in this tutorial is available in the [hello-world Java template](https://github.com/temporalio/hello-world-project-template-java) repository.

 ## Prerequisites